Sprytile/SprytileDocs/docs/feature-reference.md

 ![Grid Settings](img/panel-grid-settings.png)

 This is where you can create additional tile grids, or add new tilesets

+??? abstract "Special Grid Types"

+    ### 1x1 Tile Grids

+    Creating a 1x1 tile grid allows the most flexibility when using Sprytile, allowing you to freely select any part of your texture for use with Sprytile's tools.

 ??? abstract "Grid Settings Details"